daria-glebova/data-analysis-bootcamp/README.md

 🎯*The purpose*: Using data from the Yandex.Realty service, determine the market value of real estate and typical parameters of apartments.

-💡*Tags:* Internet Services, Ad Markets, Fraud Analyst, Marketing Analyst, data preprocessing, histogram, boxplot, scattermatrix, categorization, scatterplot, fraud monitoring, Matplotlib, Pandas, Python, data visualization, exploratory data analysis
+💡*Tags:* Banking, Lending Data Analyst, Financial analyst, Pandas, Python, data preprocessing, data processing, duplicates, gaps, categorization, decomposition, data analyst, financial analyst

 ## 📖 Graduation Project
 ### Analysis of acqiusition sources in a mobile game